ctrmint/TrackSessionTimer/User Guide.md

 * Once the ``Rest in Pits Session`` is complete, the timer will return to the ``Primary screen``.
 The ``Rest in Pits  Session``  can be terminated with a ``Double Tap``.

 ## Configuration / Setup
-All settings are stored from sessions to session while the timer has power.
+All settings are stored from session to session while the timer has power.
 Settings are wiped if power is lost.

 ### Session Duration
 It is possible to change the duration of both the ``Track Session`` and the ``Rest in Pits``.